Start Here: The one-sentence verdict for each use case:

 Both pedals have established modification cultures, and it's worth noting briefly:

 SD-1: The stock SD-1 has a somewhat compressed high end at higher Drive settings.
 Common mods (asymmetrical clipping diode swap, input cap change) open up the high frequency response.
 A modded SD-1 by a competent builder sounds noticeably better at medium-high Drive than the stock version.
-This is part of why the SD-1 remains popular in Japan — modifications are widely available and the stock pedal is cheap enough that modding it is economically reasonable.
+This is part of why the SD-1 remains popular in Japan, where modifications are widely available and the stock pedal is cheap enough that modding it is economically reasonable.

 BD-2: The BD-2 Waza Craft (BD-2W) addresses the main stock BD-2 complaint through the Custom mode, which adds more low-end body and sustain.
 The BD-2 vs BD-2W comparison covers the difference in detail.
 Stock BD-2 is already good; the Waza version is better if you're running it as a primary drive pedal.